RSS1102/tdesign-mobile-react-ci/README.md

 # License

 The MIT License.
-Please see [the license file](./LICENSE) for more information.
+Please see [the license file](./LICENSE) for more information.1